alvinmdj/openmusic-qconsumer/README.md

 # Open Music API Queue Consumer

-This is a branch project of the OpenMusic API intended for consuming queue from message broker.
+This is a branch project of the OpenMusic API intended for consuming queue from message broker to send email with exported playlist songs data.

 ## Links